 Comparisons: Phlox flowers tend to look very similar so petal shape and leaves must be checked.
-Compare these native species - Downy (or Prairie) Phlox, P. maculata; Wild Sweet William, P. maculata; and Wild Blue Phlox, P. divaricata.
+Compare these native species - Downy (or Prairie) Phlox, P. pilosa; Wild Sweet William, P. maculata; and Wild Blue Phlox, P. divaricata.

 Above: The inflorescence forms a branched panicle with some additional branches from the upper leaf axils.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The calyx with its 5 thin lobes is 1/2 as long as the corolla tube.
 2nd photo - Stamens are tucked inside the tube with the 3-lobed stigma of the style at the throat of the corolla tube.

 Below: Comparison of the larger lower stem leaves (top leaf) with the mid to upper stem leaves (bottom leaf).
 Both are stalkless, smooth surfaced with prominent lateral veins.

 Below: The leaf underside is paler in color, prominently shows the lateral veins and shows fine hair on the leaf margin.